Our vision for Blakeshall Common and Kinver Edge

 How much land will be restored to heathland?

-We are looking to restore around 33 hectares (82 acres) of the landscape to lowland heath, which equates to just under half of the area of conifer plantation on Blakeshall Common.
+We are looking to restore around 19 hectares (47 acres) of the landscape to lowland heath, which equates to just under a third of the area of conifer plantation on Blakeshall Common.

 Why is it necessary to graze cattle?